SyuyaMurakami/MCQuantLib/README.md

 Almost every function in MCQuantLib is fine-tuned and optimized for speed.
 For vanilla option, MCQuantLib can simulate 10^8 paths in 56s, or 10^6 paths in 3.4s, or 10^5 paths in 3s.

+## Important Notice

+If you are using python on Windows system, to unleash full power of MCQuantLib, you have to run powershell or terminal by **administrator privileges**.
+Then run your python script by:

+    python yourScript.py

+Running without administrator privileges will force ``joblib`` to fall back into single-process mode and not to really perform multi-process computing.

 ## Install

 Use ``pip install MCQuantLib`` to install.